-With the Imbalanced-Iane Alternative, an additional travel lane would be added to Wasatch Boulevard, and the level of service and associated congestion levels would improve, thereby increasing comfort for pedestrians and cyclists as they travel along Wasatch Boulevard.
-The Imbalanced-Iane Alternative incorporates many safety updates that benefit cyclists and pedestrians, including improved sight distances, increased shoulder widths, and a 10-foot-wide continuous multi-use path on the east side of the road.
+With the Imbalanced-lane Alternative, an additional travel lane would be added to Wasatch Boulevard, and the level of service and associated congestion levels would improve, thereby increasing comfort for pedestrians and cyclists as they travel along Wasatch Boulevard compared to No-Action conditions.
+UDOT is not proposing to increase the speed limit of vehicles on Wasatch Boulevard.
+The Imbalanced-lane Alternative incorporates many safety updates that benefit cyclists and pedestrians, including improved sight distances, increased shoulder widths, and a 10-foot-wide continuous multi-use path on the east side of the road.
 The 10-foot-wide path would provide an interconnected trail system with other existing trails to facilitate pedestrian access along the 2.2-mile segment of Wasatch Boulevard between Fort Union Boulevard and North Little Cottonwood Road.